mjclemente/dialpadcfc/docs/dialpad.md

 Sends an SMS message to a phone number or to a Dialpad channel on behalf of a user.
 The parameter `sender_group_type` is sender group's type (i.e. office, department, or callcenter). *[Endpoint docs](https://developers.dialpad.com/reference/smssend)*

+#### `createOrUpdateContact( string company_name, array emails, string extension, required string first_name, string job_title, required string last_name, array phones, required string uid, array urls )`

+Creates a new shared contact with uid.
+The parameter `phones` are the contacts phone numbers.
+The numbers must be in e164 format.
+The first number in the list is the contact's primary phone. *[Endpoint docs](https://developers.dialpad.com/reference/contactscreate_with_uid)*

 #### `createCallEventSubscription( array call_states=["all"], boolean enabled, required string webhook_id, boolean group_calls_only, numeric target_id, string target_type )`

 Creates a call event subscription.
 The parameter `call_states` declares the states for which call events are sent.
 You can find a list of call states here: https://developers.dialpad.com/docs/call-events-logging#call-states.
 If you do not specify any call states, the subscription will receive all call events.
 The parameter `target_id` can be used to scope the events only to the calls to/from that target. *[Endpoint docs](https://developers.dialpad.com/reference/webhook_call_event_subscriptioncreate)*